I acknowledge the challenges facing the emergency departments in our hospitals.

-According to HSE TrolleyGAR data, there was a 8.2% increase in patients counted waiting on trolleys at 8 a.m. in Portiuncula Hospital ED this year up to the end of November 2019 compared to the same period last year.
+According to HSE, there was a 2.7% increase in ED attendances nationally this year up to the end of October 2019 compared to the same period last year.
+The number of attendances for patients in the over 75 age group also increased by 3.3% nationally.
 My Department has engaged extensively with the HSE this year to identify mitigating actions to bring down trolley numbers and waiting times in the ED in the face of growing demand.

 In addition to the immediate measures being undertaken in the Winter Plan the Government through the Sláintecare Strategy is addressing the issues of access to healthcare.
 The Sláintecare Action Plan for 2019 has a specific workstream on access and waiting lists.
 The Government is also increasing investment in health infrastructure and capacity in the system in line with Project Ireland 2040.